ruuda/musium/docs/tagging.md

 # Tagging

-Mindec reads metadata from flac tags (also called Vorbis comments) and maps those to its internal schema.
-Mindec expects files to be tagged properly, and it expects the tags to be consistent across files.
+Musium reads metadata from flac tags (also called Vorbis comments) and maps those to its internal schema.
+Musium expects files to be tagged properly, and it expects the tags to be consistent across files.

-Because Mindec uses internal ids based on MusicBrainz ids of albums and artists, MusicBrainz ids are required.
+Because Musium uses internal ids based on MusicBrainz ids of albums and artists, MusicBrainz ids are required.

 Files tagged with [MusicBrainz Picard][picard] should be fine.